The Polar Collective actively supports the below citizen science projects which are already underway in the polar tourism industry.

 Basic online training in observation protocols and cloud types, and familiarization with GLOBE Observer app

 One dedicated staff member.
 The satellite overpass schedule is created by The Polar Collective team and can be emailed to you prior to your season and throughout as updates become available.
 Observations require 10-15 minutes 1-2 times per day on sea days, or more or less depending on the availability of your team and schedule.
 All observations are stored offline in the app and uploaded quickly when on wifi.

 This project does not require an expertise in atmospherics and is equally valuable in the Arctic as in the Antarctic.
 It's a great way to get your guests out on deck during sea days.

-Seabird Surveys (Antarctic Site Inventory)
+Seabird Surveys for the Antarctic Site Inventory

 By conducting bird surveys while at sea or on shore, we can help scientists begin to understand meso-scale (within tens of kilometers) seabird distribution patterns and habitat usage in the Southern Ocean.

 Ability to print bird survey checklists, scan and email the completed surveys to Stony Brook University

 An experienced ornithologist should lead the surveys to ensure accuracy counting and species identifications